-TIP: AICPA’s, Section 801 reads “A type 2 report that covers a period that is less than six months is unlikely to be useful to user entities and their auditors” when performing SOC 2 audits.
+AICPA’s, Section 801 reads “A type 2 report that covers a period that is less than six months is unlikely to be useful to user entities and their auditors” when performing SOC 2 audits.
 Therefore, you should schedule your SOC 2 audit at regular 6 to 12-month intervals — to ensure regular and thorough compliance.

 The board will want to see the ROI from achieving SOC reports.
 Let’s face it – it will be easy to get approval if you have a customer tender requiring SOC 2.
-If this is not the case, there are many benefits to compliance such as increasing your security posture to gain a competitive advantage that you can present to the board/
+If this is not the case, there are many benefits to compliance such as increasing your security posture to gain a competitive advantage that you can present to the board.

 For instance, if you can find an auditor who generally understands the impact of cloud-based information data storage and other compliance considerations unique to your organisation then this will help keep your timeline on track.
 An auditor who does not have tech expertise could still be considered but this may slow down the audit process.

 Once the auditor is selected, it’s time to confirm the scope.
 Depending on the reason for the SOC 2 report, the scope may cover the controls in one or all five of the Trust Service Criteria (TSC).
 If all five are not included, then this will cut down your timeline as well.

-TIP: Consider any legal, contractual, or compliance requirements you may have to help identify specific TSC requirements.
-For example, if you are in Europe and under the GDPR, data privacy will be crucial, and you may need more focus more time on the privacy TSC.
+Consider any legal, contractual, or compliance requirements you may have to help identify specific TSC requirements.
+For example, if you are in Europe and under the GDPR, data privacy will be crucial, and you may need more focus time on the privacy TSC.

-Now you that know what the auditor will expect, you can begin mapping controls.
+Now that you know what the auditor will expect, you can begin mapping controls.
 Depicting the relationship between policies and testing will provide clear evidence that SOC 2 TSCs can be met.
 Connecting the dots in this way simplifies and streamlines the Auditor’s work providing the essential data needed for the report.

 Now that you have identified your gaps, you should be able to now see the larger picture of what the practical final timeline will be.

-TIP: The gap analysis stage may take between 2-4 weeks.
+The gap analysis stage may take between 2-4 weeks.
 However, SOC fieldwork and auditing can be performed remotely to speed things up without on-site visits.

-TIP: Designate someone to coordinate what tasks and documentation are needed by all so that every relevant department knows what is expected of them and when it is due.
+Designate someone to coordinate what tasks and documentation are needed by all so that every relevant department knows what is expected of them and when it is due.

 Once the fieldwork is complete, it could take the auditor a month to complete the SOC 2 Type 1 report.
 Which now puts you at the end of month 7 to receive the report.